[Editor’s note: Updated in March 2019 with new information.]

 You don’t have to be Jewish to take a big bite out of Purim (Pourim) festivities in Paris.
 When fresh, fragrant hamantaschen (triangular cookies stuffed with jams, poppy-seed paste, or similar sweet creamy stuff) beckon from the windows of “Yiddish” bakeries in the Marais, you know Purim is on the way, accompanied by costumes, Purimshpils (satirical plays) and lots of permission to indulge.
 Purim celebrates the story of Queen Esther, who prevented the ethnic-cleansing of the Jews in ancient Persia (ca. 500 BCE).

 Purim always falls on the 14th day of Adar on the Jewish calendar, which follows a lunar cycle.
 Therefore, Purim does not have a fixed date on the Gregorian calendar (which became the international calendar by the first quarter of the 20th century).
 Usually, we can see signs of Purim, such as hamantaschen and advertisements for annual Purim plays, carnivals and costume parties a few weeks after Mardi Gras, unless it’s a leap year with two Adars and Purim comes later.
-This year the holiday begins on the evening of February 28th and lasts through March 1st in Paris and March 2nd in Israel.
+This year the holiday begins on the evening of March 20th and lasts through March 22nd in Paris.
 To find out more about public Purim events, you can search on the internet by typing “Pourim à Paris” or go to Chabad/Beth-Loubavitch-Champs-Elysées, a good source for learning about Jewish practices and events open to tourists in Paris and its suburbs.
 Most events need reservations, so look for that information as well.

-If you are not in Paris on Purim this year, you can still experience the fun of Purim-esque activities on Sunday, March 11th at the Museum of the Art and History of Judaism (le Musée de l’art et d’histoire du Judaisme), which decided to combine its 20th anniversary celebration with typical Purim activities.
-Entitled “Masked Ball: Kings, Queens and Despots,” it will feature entertainment from Kathrina Klezmer Orchestra led by Alain Gourdeau, the Klezmorimlekh from the Maison de la culture Yiddish led by Marthe de Rosières, storyteller Muriel Bloch, and folk dance master Andreas Schmitges.
-For more information and reservations, please visit the museum’s website.
-(Seating is limited.
-Free with admission.)
+If you are not in Paris on Purim this year, you can still experience the fun of Purim-esque activities on Sunday, March 24th at the Museum of the Art and History of Judaism (le Musée de l’art et d’histoire du Judaisme).
+Come in costume to dance at the Purim Ball with the Kif Orkestra– which will take place from 3:30 pm to 6 pm.
+Throughout the day there will be activities and cooking ateliers for young and old alike.
+For more information, please visit the museum’s website.

 The fun of Purim comes from themes repeated in the Book of Esther: concealment, deception, reversals, and feasting.
 Similar to Mardi Gras (Carnival), Purim requires costumes, lots of music, parades, silly behavior, special sweets, and plenty of drinking to let go of rational perceptions.
 The saying goes: “one should drink until it is impossible to tell the difference between Mordechai and Haman” –that is, good from evil.
 The traditional Purimshpil performs the Esther story recited from the Megillah Esther (a scroll), often using contemporary subject matter as satire.